When did the Brookwood Last Post Association start?

 How do I join the Brookwood Last Post Association?

-Come along to a meeting or two and ask someone, or alternatively use the Contact form.
+Come along to a meeting or two and ask someone, or alternatively see the Membership page.

 Why do you meet only once a month?